Prevention Plus

 Life Skills Training is aligned to the National Health Education standard and to CASEL's social and emotional (SEL) competencies.

-For more information or to request this program, please contact Katie Patrick.
+For more information or to request this program, please contact Katie Patrick, or call Prevention Plus.

 life_skills_flyer.pdf